rust-lang/rfcs/text/0000-code-literals.md

         was being embedded, then the indentation would be lost.
-        Finally, although `rustfmt` could in principle reformat these strings, in practice doing so in a reasonable way is complicated and so this has never been enabled.
+        Finally, although `rustfmt` could in principle reformat these strings, in practice doing so in a reasonable way is complicated and so this has never been enabled by default.

     3. Raw string literals, eg. `r#"I can use "s!"#`